mariohernandez/mariohernandezio/src/blog/storybook-variations.md

 ## The Card component

 First off, I am going with the assumption that you already know how Storybook stories are created and that you have a Storybook instance running.
 If that's not the case, [follow these instructions](../migrating-from-patternlab-to-storybook/) to get your Storybook environment up and running.
-You will need [NodeJS 20+](https://nodejs.org/en/download/prebuilt-installer) and [NVM](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/) installed on your system.
+You will need [NodeJS 20+](https://nodejs.org/en/download/prebuilt-installer) and [NVM](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/) installed on your system to follow along.

-Next, let's look at the variations we will be creating in this post.
+Next, let's look at the Card variations we will be creating in this post.

 ![Example of component variations](/images/stories.webp){.body-image}

-Fig. 3: Example of the different variations we will build in this post.{.caption}
+Fig. 3: Example of the different card variations we will build in this post.{.caption}

-The image above shows the stories or variations we will build.
+The image above shows the Card stories or variations we will build.
 From top-left to right:

 * Default or Stacked
 * Light CTA